Location

 - Paddling Gloves

-- Sarong – many uses for both ladies and men - a good item to help you cool off if you do not want to swim.
+- Sarong – many uses--a good item to help you cool off if you do not want to swim.

 - 2-3 Carabiners for clipping items to the boat